Niddrie North Junction (1884-)

 In 1915 the Lothian Lines (North British Railway) opened with Brunstane Park Junction being laid out above the existing formation.
 These new lines allowed trains to access South Leith without blocking the lines at Portobello.

-The signal box here closed in 1927, with the signal box above taking over.
+The signal box here closed in 1926/7, with the Brunstane Park Junction signal box above taking over.

 A curiosity was that after closure of the Lothian Lines in 1967 the box above remained in operation alongside disused lines.